Let’s Get Excited for Pancake Day

 16th February 2021

 With little else to do during this lockdown it seems only right that this year we make a real fuss of pancake day!
-Sarah, our Development Chef has written up her favourite three recipes; they include drop cones, Cavolo Nero pancakes and delicious Truffle and Wild Mushroom Crepes.
+Social Pantry’s Development Chef Sarah has created some of the best recipes for you to cook at home this February.
+She has written up her favourite three recipes; they include drop cones, Cavolo Nero pancakes and delicious Truffle and Wild Mushroom Crepes.

 (Images from Pinterest)